sad-spirit/pg-gateway/docs/fragments-implementations.md

 ```

 `$restricted` toggles whether only column names and ordinal numbers are allowed in `ORDER BY` list.
 As sort options
-often come from user input and have be embedded in SQL, there is that additional protection from SQL injection
+often come from user input and have to be embedded in SQL, there is that additional protection from SQL injection
 by default.

 `$merge` toggles whether the new expressions should be added to the existing `ORDER BY` items rather than replace those.